Larger Colleges for Equestrians

 If you are a high school student with a passion for horses and equestrian sports, you may be wondering which colleges and universities offer programs and opportunities for equestrian enthusiasts like yourself.
 Luckily, there are many universities across the United States that have equestrian clubs, equestrian studies programs, and equestrian teams.

-To help you narrow down your options, we have put together a list of universities that offer equestrian programs, opportunities and potential colleges with equestrian scholarships for students interested in this field.
+To help you narrow down your options, we have put together a list of universities that offer equestrian programs, opportunities, and potential colleges with equestrian scholarships for students interested in this field.
+There are two kinds of intercollegiate organizations for those interested in bringing their horse to college: National Collegiate Equestrian Association (NCEA) and USEA Intercollegiate Eventing.
+NCEA adheres to NCAA rules and regulations in which 25 colleges and universities sponsor the sport.

 • Auburn University - Auburn, Alabama